mhint/VillagerNames/README.md

 <h1>VillagerNames Paper Plugin (1.19)</h1>

 ## Description
-This plugin will name villagers when right-clicked by a player, emulating a typical RPG discovery effect.
+A Paper plugin that gives villagers a randomized name when a player interacts with them for the first time.

+## Configuration
-The complete list of names can be customized in config.yml, as well as whether to display the profession of the villager with its name.
+Using the config.yml, the complete list of names can be customized, as well as the option whether to display villagers' professions.

+## Credits
+Credit goes to the original author [Mancdev] for the original [VillagerNames plugin](https://github.com/James-buzz/VillagerNames) with thanks for providing the source code.

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.